Isao Takahata: Personal life

-Life and career

-Early career

 Takahata was born in Ujiyamada (now Ise), Mie Prefecture, Japan, on October 29, 1935, as the youngest of seven siblings and third son in the family.
 His father, Asajirō Takahata (1888–1984), was a junior high school principal, who became the education chief of Okayama prefecture after the war.
 On June 29, 1945, when Takahata was nine years old, he and his family survived a major United States air raid on Okayama City.
+During the raid, Takahata and his sibling were separated from their family for two days, which he called "the worst experience of his life."
+In 1954, he graduated from Okayama Asahi Prefectural High School and entered the University of Tokyo.

+Career

+Early career

 Takahata graduated from the University of Tokyo in 1959 with a degree in French literature.
 During this time at the school, he had seen the French film Le Roi et l'Oiseau (The King and the Mockingbird), which led him to become interested in animation.
 Takahata was more interested in animation as a medium, and wanted to write and direct for animated works rather than create animations himself.
-A friend suggested he apply for a directing job at Toei Animation; Takahata passed their entrance exam, and was hired as an assistant director for several of Toei's animated television shows and films—including Wolf Boy Ken, on which he was mentored by Yasuo Ōtsuka. Ōtsuka eventually asked Takahata to direct an animated feature film of his own; his directorial debut was The Great Adventure of Horus, Prince of the Sun (1968). Ōtsuka served as Animation Director on the film, while another Toei employee, Hayao Miyazaki, served as key animator.
-Though it would later be recognized as one of the first defining works of modern Japanese animation, the film was a commercial failure, and Takahata was demoted.
+A friend suggested he apply for a directing job at Toei Animation; Takahata passed their entrance exam, and was hired as an assistant director for several of Toei's animated television shows and films including Wolf Boy Ken, on which he was mentored by Yasuo Ōtsuka.
+Tze-yue G. Hu, author of Frames of Anime, reports that Takahata was one of a small number of university graduates recruited by Toei in 1959 and later trained as animation directors.
+At Toei, Takahata, Miyazaki, and Michiyo Yasuda were officials in the animation workers' union. Ōtsuka eventually asked Takahata to direct an animated feature film of his own; his directorial debut was The Great Adventure of Horus, Prince of the Sun (1968). Ōtsuka served as Animation Director on the film, while another Toei employee, Hayao Miyazaki, served as key animator.
+Toei screened Horus, Prince of the Sun in cinemas for only 10 days.
+Though it would later be recognized as one of the first defining works of modern Japanese animation, the film was a commercial failure, and Takahata was demoted to an assistant director on TV anime.
+His later Toei works were Secret Little Akko and Kitaro of GeGeGe.